 - Many are snatched by the dognappers, who then wait for a reward to be posted.
 They then claim the reward giving back the dog they had actually stolen,

-Blackmail, you will get your dog back if you pay them a ransom.
+- Blackmail, you will get your dog back if you pay them a ransom.

-Some dogs are stolen to order to be resold to an unsuspecting or even a knowing buyer.
+- Some dogs are stolen to order to be resold to an unsuspecting or even a knowing buyer.

 - Females that are stolen to be bred from year after year.
 Fortunately, recent changes to the law on the sale of dogs will in time put an end to puppy mills.

-That law was a long time coming I have campaigned for the last 30 years to ban puppy farms and pet shops selling dogs.
+- That law was a long time coming I have campaigned for the last 30 years to ban puppy farms and pet shops selling dogs.

-Dogfighting is still legal in parts of Russia and Japan, It was banned in the UK in 1835 and has been outlawed in most of the rest world.
+- Dogfighting is still legal in parts of Russia and Japan, It was banned in the UK in 1835 and has been outlawed in most of the rest world.
 Dog fights are held openly in parts of Latin America, Pakistan and Eastern Europe, and has gone underground in the U.S. and the United Kingdom.
 In Afghanistan, dogfighting has seen a resurgence, after almost disappearing under the Taliban who outlawed the sport to prevent gambling.
 Animal cruelty arguments don't carry much weight in Afghanistan, where dogfighting is a big business and a source of income for the owners of champion dogs.

 - Another reason dogs are snatched is to sell to medical testing facilities for testing and vivisection, this area could be stopped by a simple change in the law that stipulates no dog can be sold without a vets letter stating the seller is the owner of the dog and stating the microchip number and no dog could be sold without a microchip.
 Fines for dogs without microchips should be a minimum of a thousand pounds

 We Need a Change in The Law: Dogs are not property, they are a deeply loved member of our family, it is a tragedy if your dog is stolen it is an inconvenience if your phone is nicked; it does not have the deep emotional effect the loss of your pet causes.
 We need a change in the law and we need it now.
 Parliament discussed a review to the law in July 2018 but rejected any changes to the current law pertaining to dog thefts.
 I fervently believe that animal theft should be a crime in its own right.
 The law should and must reflect the impact the crime has on the victims.
 Dogs are sentient beings, not inanimate objects.

 However, with turbulent times in our government and parliament, I believe it is time to reignite the argument for a radical rethink on the current weak and pitiful laws pertaining to dog theft To this end I have started a petition asking for the law to be changed to make it a specific criminal offence to steal a pet and the sentence should be harsh and should reflect the anguish and distress it causes to the pets and the owners.
 Pet theft rips the heart out of families and wrecks lives.
 The law must reflect the enormous impact this crime has on the victims.

-7th July 2018
+7th August 2018

 (2) Dog Lost